 Look into using a pay-as-you-go service to circumvent the hassles of contract termination.
 Keep in mind that this may be more expensive in the short-term.

 At the end of the day, a service provider should act as a helpful guide, not an opposing force.
 There is no magical formula for choosing the right VoIP provider, but asking and answering these questions can help you jump-start the process.
 Look for reliability and transparency in your provider.
+At Ronco we partner with Avaya to ensure our customers are receiving the best possible service.

 10 Considerations When Replacing your Business Phone System